 Early Career Academics Network

-The Howard League for Penal Reform’s early career academics network is an internet based network to help you keep in touch with each other, provide a regular channel of communication and information about research and promote closer working and an interface between academics and campaigners.
+The Howard League for Penal Reform’s early career academics network is an online network to help you keep up to date with the Howard League’s research and related opportunities.
 You can link up with other ECAN members through our Facebook group.

 You can register to join ECAN here.

 As part of our widening opportunities for early career researchers, we recruited five ECR Research Advisory Group (RAG) members.
 More information is available on the RAG webpages, and we will be announcing further activities and opportunities here.

 The network is intended for academics in their first post or post graduate students aiming for academic or research post.
 Anyone working in fields related to criminology, social policy, law, humanities or research interests related to these areas can join the network.

 ‘The Howard League’s Early Career Academic Network has provided me with a user-friendly and convenient way to develop my research ideas.
 I always find it constructive to explore other academics’ research interests to reflect and create my unique approach to research.
 The opportunity that ECAN provides for networking is invaluable, and usually one of the best ways to create opportunities is through meeting others.
 I will continue to use, and recommend the use of ECAN to others throughout my doctoral research and further into the development of my career as a social researcher.’
 Claire de Motte, Nottingham Trent University

 This issue collates articles submitted by delegates following our international two-day conference ‘Crime, Justice and the Human Condition’, held at Keble College, Oxford, 13-14 September 2022.